bemnet-21/alx-graphql-0x00/character/README.md

-# alx-graphql-0x00
+##character
-This repository is for learning and practicing **GraphQL** queries, mutations, and pagination.
-Ideal for frontend or full-stack developers who want hands-on experience with GraphQL concepts using public API [Rick and Morty GraphQL API](https://rickandmortyapi.com/graphql).
+This directory is the graphql query and output of character details and paginated list of characters